 SWOT Analysis of a Construction Company Threats:

-Supply Chain Disruptions: Global events and material shortages can cause delays and cost changes in the supply chain.
+- Supply Chain Disruptions: Global events and material shortages can delay projects and increase costs.

 Who are the construction company’s competitors?